wap_menu MENU

 • Temperature Control: Systems should maintain a stable environment to prevent condensation and microbial growth.

-• Air Quality: Install supplementary air systems to ensure adequate ventilation and air change rates according to the CleanRoom Classification.
+• Air Quality: Install supplementary air systems to ensure adequate ventilation and air change rates according to the cleanroom classification.

 Circulating Air System